aimikel/rest-24-api/README.md

 ```

 Alternatively you can make batch Asset uploads to the database using the `POST` endpoint `symfony.localhost/files/` by uploading a csv file into key `file` of the body.
-You can find a sample csv file inside the `exampleFiles` directory.
+You can find a sample csv file inside the `symfony/exampleFiles` directory.

 - Use the `GET` endpoint `symfony.localhost/assets/` to retrieve all existing Assets from the database.